sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 * Add random blocks of wall to the environment.
 * Change the action selection from "N", "S", "E", "W", "R" to 0, 1, 2 ,3, 4
 * Fix a rare bug where the dad moves two spaces when smart.
+* Add a reward penalty for getting stuck in a loop to encourage the baby to make random movements to explore the board.

 [^1]: As I was writing this I realized that in some situations the baby may want to stay still if they anticipate a berry randomly moving into them.
 The baby moves before the berries so maybe they would not choose to stay still but I can experiment with adding this sixth action.